wt29/IoTTemp_basic/README.md

 Once you have an account, substitute the values in the #data.h recompile and upload.

 Your values should appear in emoncms/inputs almost immediately.

+BOM
+WeMOS D1 Mini
+TFT 1.4 Shield
+SHT 3.0 Temp and Humidity Shield
+TFT I2C connection shield - No strictly required but is makes remote connection of the Temp shield possible.